material-components/material-components-web/packages/mdc-list/README.md

 [Listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox).
 This includes overriding the default tab behavior within the list component.

-The `tabindex` should be set to `0` for first list item element or selected list item element, remaining list item elements should not have `tabindex` set to `true`.
+The `tabindex` should be set to `0` for first list item element or selected list item element, remaining list item elements should not have `tabindex` set.

 Use `role="listbox"` only for single selection list, without this role the `ul` element is implicitely `role="list"`.
 Do not use `aria-orientation` attribute for standard list (i.e., `role="list"`), use component's `vertical` property to set the orientation